 It's literally destroying our hormone health and creating massive amounts of stress on our bodies.
 Which is WHY I will continue speaking out and raising awareness.
-Trends such as dieting, excessive fasting, dropping calories for weight loss, low carb, low fat and even vegan eating was never about our health.
+Trends such as excessive fasting, dropping calories for weight loss, low carb, low fat and even veganism was never really about our health.

-In this article I'll outline how diet trends can negative impacts your hormone and overall health.
+In this article I'll outline how diet trends can negatively impact your hormone and overall health and wellbeing.